c4engine/mongosee/README.md

 mongosee
 ========

-MongoSEE is a Desktop Client Program to manage MongoDB Databases - Rohit King C.
+MongoSEE is a PHP Application to manage MongoDB Databases - Rohit King C.